Are you looking for a care service offering reduced fees in a location of your choice?

 Join the Care Co-Operative and benefit from an increased number of enquiries from self-funding service users.

-As a Co-Operative we are looking to sign up care homes and care services which are willing to offer a discount to self-funding service users and their families.
+As a Co-Operative we are looking to sign up care services which are willing to offer a discount to self-funding service users and their families.

 Once you sign up with us we will advertise your service on our website and alert the service user members who are looking for care, that you are willing to offer a discount.